ORCID/orcid-member-services/README.md

 ## Notes

 - As long as the jhipster-registry is running first, the starting order of the other services is not important.
 They can also be started concurrently.
+- Local development uses mock salesforce data.
+The `fetchDummyMemberData()` call should be bypassed if the local dev environment is connected to salesforce.